Aromatic Bitters Guide: History, Brands and Cocktails

 How do Angostura and Peychaud's differ?

 Angostura is darker, heavier, and dominated by warm baking spices with a pronounced bitter finish.
 Peychaud's is lighter, brighter, and leads with cherry and anise notes with a more floral character.
 In the Old Fashioned, Angostura is traditional.
 In the Sazerac, Peychaud's is essential.
-Many bartenders use both in a single drink for layered complexity.
+The Vieux Carré carries both at once, and the two profiles layer rather than cancel.

 Start with Angostura.
-It is the most versatile aromatic bitter and the one most recipes assume.
-Add Peychaud's second if you want to make a Sazerac or explore New Orleans-style drinks.
-From there, The Bitter Truth Aromatic or Fee Brothers Old Fashion offer different spice profiles that expand your range without duplicating what you already have.
+It is the one most recipes assume, and the widest-reaching bottle on the shelf.
+Add Peychaud's second for the Sazerac and New Orleans-style drinks.
+From there, The Bitter Truth Aromatic and Fee Brothers Old Fashion offer different spice profiles without duplicating the first two.